gcolgate/gcolgate/To do.md

 3) Threed scroll is hacky but no longer flaky, deprioritized

+3) Store feats differently on the character as items when chosen on the career page we can hide and show them, so all itesm can work this way.
+If you are in a rollmove, and the feat applies (move, equipment, stat, etc) show the feat There is also a place to see movement and senses feats

+The feat can be activated, in which case there is a checkbutton The feat can cost effort to use, in which case clicking the checkbutton reduces effort (unclicking returns it) The feat can provide a bonus to damage or to hit or grant advantage or some other benefit The feat can also provide a minus.
+It seems feats should list each of these as a seperate thing.
+Wounds and conditions and effects also use this system, as do magic items.

 4) setting +z and -z buttons are broken due to mouseclicks beind disable.
 UI issue since the + and - buttons are in the way a lot

 5) Scaling is terribly implemented.